darrenldl/blockyarchive/SBX_FORMAT.md

 ## Technical Specification

-The following specification for SBX is copied directly from the official specification with minor to no modifications
+The following specification for SBX is copied directly from the official specification with minor to no modifications.

-ECSBX is the extended version of SBX with error-correcting capability
+ECSBX is the extended version of SBX with error-correcting capability.

 Byte order: Big Endian